-Legacy Farms is a 501(c)3 nonprofit organization dedicated to providing support services and agrarian-based vocational training for adults with Autism Spectrum Disorder (ASD), and other developmental and social challenges.
+Legacy Farms is a 501(c)3 nonprofit organization dedicated to providing garden-based training and foundational work skills support for teens and adults with Autism Spectrum Disorder (ASD) and other developmental and social challenges.

 Our vision is to be a well-recognized, positive presence within our communities and a leading provider of agrarian based vocational training, employment services, and day support for individuals with autism.